 Getting Around: Thailand vs. Sri Lanka

-For covering the distances in Thailand, the best option to travel around is by plane, or taking sleeper trains at night.
-It makes sense to use domestic flights to spare time.
+Thailand: For covering the huge distances in Thailand, it`s best to travel around by plane, or take overnight trains.

-Tip: If you are intimidated by driving a scooter in Thailand, choose a quieter place like Pai or Koh Yao Noi (no traffic) to get used to driving it.
+If you are intimidated by driving a scooter in Thailand, choose a quieter place like Pai or Koh Yao Noi to get used to driving.

-In Sri Lanka, getting around is less time-consuming.
+Sri Lanka: In Sri Lanka, getting around is less time-consuming.
 There will always be a taxi or tuk-tuk driver everywhere you go.
-The train connections are extensive and there are frequent public buses to most places.

-Rent a Tuk Tuk in Sri Lanka: If you book with TukTukRental.com, apply the Coupon Code “Wanderer” for a 5% discount!
+Rent a Tuk Tuk in Sri Lanka: If you book with TukTukRental.com, the Coupon Code “Wanderer” gives you a 5% Discount!

 Attractions & Activities: Thailand or Sri Lanka?